-Why Should You Learn Indonesian language?
+Why Should You Learn Indonesian?

-Another reason is that the language is an easy language to learn.
+Another reason is that the Indonesian language is an easy language to learn.
 Unlike English, Indonesian is a phonetic language, meaning one letter only represents one sound.
 It doesn’t have tenses, conjugations, and complicated grammar structures.
 The language has many English and Dutch loanwords, so if you speak those two languages, you will have a head start.

-Last but not least, another key reason is Indonesian’s economic growth.
+Last but not least, another key reason is Indonesia’s economic growth.
 Indonesia is one the fastest growing economies in the world.
 It’s a member of G20, a group of twenty of the world’s largest economies.
 It’s also classified as a newly industrialized country with the 7th largest economy in terms of GDP (PPP), gross domestic product converted to international dollars using purchasing power parity rates.
-Learning Indonesian will give you more opportunities for employment and businesses in the country.
+Learning Indonesian will give you more opportunities for employment and business in the country.

-How to Learn Indonesian language?
+How to Learn Indonesian?

 You can learn Indonesian in many ways as there are many resources on the internet.
 A quick Google search for the keyword “learn Indonesian” will provide you with an array of videos, audio files, and articles on how to learn the language.

 There are also a lot of great books to learn Indonesian.
 Some of them include ‘The Indonesian Way’ by George Quinn, ‘Easy Indonesian’ by Katherine Davidsen, and ‘Basic Indonesian’ by Stuart Robson.
-If you start learning Indonesian grammar, two books that we think are great resources and easy to understand: ‘A Student Guide to Indonesian Grammar’ by Dwi Novirini Djenar, and ‘Understanding Indonesian Grammar’ by James Neil Sneddon.
+If you start learning Indonesian grammar, two books that we think are great resources and easy to understand are: ‘A Student Guide to Indonesian Grammar’ by Dwi Novirini Djenar, and ‘Understanding Indonesian Grammar’ by James Neil Sneddon.

 Like learning other languages, the best way to learn Indonesian is by using it actively.
 If you live in the country, then you have a great advantage as you have a massive ‘library’ to improve your Indonesian.
 You can learn from a taxi driver, local vendors, and local people in your neighborhood.
-If you are a beginner, this can be intimidating though so language classes are a great idea to help you get started.
+However, if you are a beginner, this can be intimidating so language classes are a great idea to help you get started.

-Where to learn Indonesian language?
+Where to learn Indonesian?